mpowellpolicy/website.code/content/authors/admin/_index.md

 You can download a copy of my Curriculum Vitae {{< staticref "Powell_CV.pdf" "newtab" >}}here{{< /staticref >}}.

-I was born and raised in the state of Missouri, but have lived in Vermont and Ohio, and have close ties to Germany through my father’s family.
-I am fluent in English and conversational in German.
+I was born and raised in the state of Missouri, but have lived in Vermont and Ohio, and have close personal and professional ties to Germany.
+I am fluent in English and conversational in German (CEFR B1).
 When not engaged in academic pursuits, I can often be found enjoying punk and folk music from across the world, reading voraciously, and spending time outdoors with my wife and dog.